-Also, the church (gym, classrooms, and kitchen) will not be open to outside events until after April 2nd.
+Also, the church (gym, classrooms, and kitchen) will not be open to outside events.

 With human contact being limited, our responsibility of being the people of God is much more important than ever.
 It means that even though social distancing has been asked of us, we cannot shy away from caring for one another.
 Please, call one another, stay connected.
 Be concerned for each other, check up on one another, encourage, and pray with each other.
 Find out needs that are available and please try our best to fill those needs.